wjgilmore/todoparrot/readme.md

 Yep.
 E-mail me at wj@wjgilmore.com.

+#### Do you offer book discounts?

+Sometimes.
+To celebrate the availability of this companion project, I've embedded this easter egg here, good for 20% off the book when purchasing via Gumroad or Leanpub.
+Use the code `easteregg` when checking out to receive the discount.
+Head over to [http://easylaravelbook.com](http://easylaravelbook.com) for more information about the book and for purchase links.

 #### Your code is just plain wrong

 That doesn't surprise me one bit.
 Send me a pull request.